Daniel Stern (actor) facts for kids

 Children | 3, including Henry |

-Family | David M. Stern (brother) |
+Relatives | David M. Stern (brother) |

-Daniel Jacob Stern (born August 28, 1957) is an American actor, artist, director, and screenwriter.
+Daniel Jacob Stern (born August 28, 1957) is an American actor, artist, director, comedian, and screenwriter.
 He is best known for his roles as Marv Murchins in Home Alone (1990) and Home Alone 2: Lost in New York (1992), Phil Berquist in City Slickers (1991) and City Slickers II: The Legend of Curly's Gold (1994), the voice of adult Kevin Arnold on the television series The Wonder Years, and the voice of Dilbert on the animated series of the same name.
 Other notable films of his include Breaking Away (1979), Stardust Memories (1980), Diner (1982), Blue Thunder (1983), Hannah and Her Sisters (1986), The Milagro Beanfield War (1988), Coupe de Ville (1990), and Very Bad Things (1998).
 He made his feature-film directorial debut with Rookie of the Year (1993).

 Contents